 AUDIO SUNGLASSES

 Sunglasses that play music?
-Why yes arbuds and headphones are so last decade.
+Why yes!
+Earbuds and headphones are so last decade.
 Enter Bose Frames, audio sunglasses that create an immersive audio experience.
 Customers can choose from two styles, ‘Alto’ and ‘Rondo’; both have lenses with UVA and UVB protection.
-‘Alto’ resembles a classic wayfarer style and comes in sizes S/M and M/L, while ‘Rondo’ offers a chic rounded frame and comes in one size S/M. Both feature hi-fi built-in Bose speakers located in the temples that drown out outside sounds while also preventing others from hearing what’s being played.
+‘Alto’ resembles a classic wayfarer style and comes in sizes S/M and M/L, while ‘Rondo’ offers a chic rounded frame and comes in one size: S/M. Both feature hi-fi built-in Bose speakers located in the temples that drown out outside sounds while also preventing others from hearing what’s being played.
 The sunglasses connect to any smart device via Bluetooth, allowing up to three and a half hours of music playback.
 It takes about two hours to fully charge the glasses.
 Both styles retail at 220 EUR.